greggish/markdown-cv/index.md

 ## Publications

 `2020`
-"Averting Tragedy of the Resource Directory Anti-Commons," The Cambridge Handbook of Commons Research Innovations.
+"Averting Tragedy of the Resource Directory Anti-Commons," _The Cambridge Handbook of Commons Research Innovations_.
 Georgetown University Press, _publication pending_

-`2017`

-etc. etc. etc.
+`2014`
+"With and Of and By and For," Civic Quarterly #2. https://civicquarterly.com/article/with-and-of-and-by-and-for/

+`2013`
+"Towards a Community Data Commons," _Beyond Transparency_.
+Code for America. https://beyondtransparency.org/part-5/towards-a-community-data-commons/

 ## Education